ysanne617/dataloader_debug/README.md

 **Task 2**:

-4. Upload a screenshot showing the `git bisect run` process and results
+4. Upload a screenshot showing the `git bisect run` results
 5. Provide the commit hash that introduced the corrupted file